MillionConcepts/ahfe/README.md

 ## warnings

 * We maintain the numerical precision given in source datasets even when some of this precision is likely spurious or when retaining it results in series with values of mixed precision.
-* We make an assumption about leap seconds in the Nagihara data: that they don't include them.
-If this is incorrect, there may be a one-to-five second discrepancy between Nagihara data and NSSDC data in our reduced sets.
-We will verify this assumption shortly.
 * a15p2f1 dT values are 'clipped' or saturated at +20/-30K.
 There are a number of obvious errors in this range in the NSSDC/Lamont a15p2f1 data.
 We have corrected two of them (not counting outliers): the obvious 'factor-of-ten' error in early lunations that likely results from incorrect choice of high-sensitivity vs. low sensitivity dT, and the bitflip error.
 However, there is a major ambiguity in the bitflip correction related to sensitivity selection.
 The data also do not saturate in exactly the same way as the 1975 Nagihara data, perhaps suggesting a significant difference in the Lamont and Nagihara pipelines.
 * a15p2f4 values are also 'clipped' or saturated at +2/-3K.
 * All a17 thermocouples are subject to a great deal of thermal noise. a15 thermocouples are not, or to a much smaller degree.
 All daytime values for these thermocouples should be used with extreme caution.